codeoneline/metamask-extension/.github/ISSUE_TEMPLATE/support-request-or-question.md

 ---
 name: Support Request or Question
-about: Have a question about how to use WanchainMask?
+about: Have a question about how to use WanMask?

 ---